 Check out the USPTO’s dashboard to learn the current wait times for your particular filing.
 If you are new to trademark law and would like to learn more tips and strategies about filing trademark applications and and how to counsel your clients through the process, consider joining our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
-Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”
+Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success.”

 If you are a trademark owner with questions about your trademark application, please contact us for assistance.